 How do you make soup thick and creamy?

-This Wild Rice Soup is thick and creamy from the roux you make.
+This soup is thick and creamy from the roux you make.
 Roux is simply fat and flour, which thicken the soup.

 Soups are the perfect dinner or lunch on a cold day.
 Here are a few more of our favorite soup recipes!